Melotyca/Destinys-Reminder-Real/Script Outline.md

 ## Possible choices (Relevant to text progression)
 - fix_printer y/n
 - tell gabe about seeing a screen y/n
-- Choose what to say to matt (if you see him) 0 none/1 nausia/2
+- Choose what to say to matt (if you see him) 0 none/1 nausia/2 tissues
 - dinner_plans y/n
 - Name dog (enter a name)
 - open_door y/n